-- a. the following research funding institutions: - 1. the Swiss National Science Foundation (SNSF), - 2. the association of the Swiss academies, which comprise: - the Swiss Academy of Natural Sciences (SCNAT) - the Swiss Academy of Humanities and Social Sciences (SAHS) - the Swiss Academy of Medical Sciences (SAMS) - the Swiss Academy of Engineering Sciences (SATW); - b. the Commission for Technology and Innovation (CTI); - c. the following higher education research centres: - 1. the Federal Institutes of Technology and the research centres of the ETH Domain, - universities and other institutions in the higher education sector that are accredited under the Higher Education Act of 30 September 2011 (HEdA); - 3. research centres of national importance which receive funding from the Confederation under this Act (Art.
-15); - d. the Federal Administration, insofar as it: - 1. conducts government-funded research for the fulfilment of its remit, or - 2. carries out activities to promote research and innovation.
+- a. the following research funding institutions: - the Swiss National Science Foundation (SNSF). - 2. the association of the Swiss academies, which comprise: - the Swiss Academy of Natural Sciences (SCNAT) - the Swiss Academy of Humanities and Social Sciences (SAHS) - the Swiss Academy of Medical Sciences (SAMS) - the Swiss Academy of Engineering Sciences (SATW); - b.3 the Swiss Innovation Agency (Innosuisse) under the Federal Act of 17 June 2016 on the Swiss Innovation Agency; - c. the following higher education research centres: - 1. the two federal institutes of technology and research institutes within the Federal Institutes of Technology Domain, - higher education institutions and other institutions within the higher education sector that are accredited under the Federal Act of 30 September 2011 on the Funding and Coordination of the Higher Education Sector (HEdA). - 3. research facilities of national importance which receive funding from the Confederation under this Act (Art.
+15): - d. the Federal Administration, insofar as it: - 1. conducts policy research for the fulfilment of its remit, or - 2. carries out activities to promote research and innovation.